 Water is at the heart of the climate conversation.
 Rising sea levels, longer droughts, and shrinking freshwater supplies all have real impacts on the food we grow, the health of our communities, and the future of our planet.

-World Water Week 2025 will explore big-picture solutions like sustainable water management and global cooperation.
-But it also reminds us that individual actions matter—from saving water at home to supporting better water policies in our communities.
+World Water Week 2025 will explore comprehensive solutions, including sustainable water management and global cooperation.
+However, it also reminds us that individual actions matter, from conserving water at home to advocating for more effective water policies in our communities.

 This Has Been About How Can People Conserve Water at Home